 The differences between current assets and non-current assets have been detailed below:

-Non-current assets are assets which cannot be liquidated i.e.: converted into money within a year.
+- Non-current assets are assets which cannot be converted into their monetary value within a year.

 2. Holding time